aspose-cells/Aspose.Cells-API-References/english/go-cpp/CommentCollection/Get_String/_index.md

 ## Get_String function

-Gets the <see cref="Comment"/> element at the specified cell.
+Gets the Comment element at the specified cell.

 ```go